The mysterious diversion of a TUIfly Belgium military charter to Doha, Qatar - Aviation24.be

 Three hours later, after refuelling (and probably some paperwork), the flight took off from Doha to reach its final destination, Al Minhad airbase in Dubai, where it landed at 22:20 UTC after a short 47 minutes flight.

-After 7 hours in Dubai, the aircraft returned to Brussels as TB9334 with further incidents.
+After 7 hours in Dubai, the aircraft returned to Brussels as TB9334 without further incidents.

 Aviation24.be contacted TUI about the reasons for the diversion to Doha.
 The only answer from the TUI spokesperson Sarah Saucin (probably due to military secret) was that there has not been any technical problem or emergency with the aircraft, which was carrying military personnel.

 Why did Belgian Defence send an aircraft to Dubai?
-Travelnewsgram and Elite Aviation News theorise that since Belgium has announced its withdrawal of troops from Afghanistan will take place this year, Al Minhad airbase (MND) has had a supporting role for foreign troops arriving in the region.
+Simple Flying theorises that since Belgium has announced its withdrawal of troops from Afghanistan will take place this year, Al Minhad airbase (MND) has had a supporting role for foreign troops arriving in the region.

 Why the diversion to Doha?
-Travelnewsgram thinks that the holding pattern had to do with communicating with Al Minhad; perhaps there was trouble establishing communications or receiving clearance to land from the Emirati government.
+Simple Flying thinks that the holding pattern had to do with communicating with Al Minhad; perhaps there was trouble establishing communications or receiving clearance to land from the Emirati government.
 Perhaps, after multiple attempts to gain permission to land, the aircraft was running low on fuel and thus needed to squawk 7700 to indicate an urgent situation.

 Anyway, with a probable military secret, the truth might never emerge.